 Q: Who are you and how do you make your money?

 A: CreditCards.com is a site where people can learn about, compare and select credit cards in an objective environment.
-We don’t care which card you choose; we offer information — including articles, blog posts, calculators and other tools — so you can find out which one fits your needs.
+We don’t care which card you choose; we offer information — including articles, blog posts, calculators and reviews — so you can find out which one fits your needs.
 Our money?
 That’s kind of personal, but OK: Credit card issuers like it when we can deliver them qualified applicants, so they pay us when someone fills out an application and then gets approved for a card.

 Q. How do I apply for a credit card?